Running a lean team is a lot like getting in a crew boat. (Not a rowboat. A crew boat.)

 Your team can’t just sit around twiddling their thumbs while you decide which direction to go.
 They want to feel like they are making progress.
 What type of progress?

-Progress is also not building stuff (if you’re an engineer.)
-It’s not designing wireframes (if you’re a designer.)
-It’s not writing business plans and pitching to VCs (if you’re a business person.)
+Progress is also not building stuff (if you’re an engineer).
+It’s not creating wireframes (if you’re a designer).
+It’s not writing strategic plans and pitching to VCs (if you’re a business person).
 It’s not just doing stuff.
-Doing random stuff doesn’t move your business forward and doesn’t complete the Build-Measure-Learn loop.If your definition of success is doing stuff, then you’ll be winning right up until the moment of bankruptcy.
-90% of adopting lean is changing the measure of progress from doing to learning.
+Doing random stuff doesn’t move your business forward and doesn’t complete the Build-Measure-Learn loop.If your definition of success is doing 'stuff,' you'll be winning right up until the moment of bankruptcy.
+Click To Tweet 90% of adopting lean is changing the measure of progress from 'doing' to 'learning.'
+Click To Tweet

-That’s very very hard.
+That’s very hard.
 So don’t fight it.
 The best way to start, is just to start.

 I used to focus a lot on trying to get teams to run great experiments, do great customer interviews, and so forth.
 Perfecting that technique was my passion and that stuff is great.
-Having amazing discovery interview technique is worth learning… just not right now.
+Having amazing discovery interview technique is worth learning… just not right at the start.